andrewInMel/dns_proxy/README.md

 # dns_proxy

 ## About
-This is a practice project that improves my undestanding of network layers, TCP protocol, multi-thread, DNS, socket programming & basic C programming.
+This is a practice project that improves my understanding of network layers, TCP protocol, multi-thread, DNS, socket programming & basic C programming.
 It aims to write a miniature DNS proxy server.
 Client sends query to the proxy server, which is forwarded to upstream server.
 Then, reply the client with reponse that returned from upstream server.